OneCircle1/MengProgram1/README.md

 **labe**l5 gino matrundola gino matrundola ( born july 21 1940 ) is a former politician in ontario canada .
 ······

-In the examples above, **label**3 indicate the label of the text "rick denzien rick denzien is a songwriter singer and studio technician from buffalo new york".
+In the examples above, "**label**3" indicates the label of the text "rick denzien rick denzien is a songwriter singer and studio technician from buffalo new york".
 There is no need to know the exact meaning of **label**3, because it won't affect the final result.

 # Requirement
 #### Algorithm Design